Fantasy Island (M People song): Background

 The band's previous single, "Just for You", had proved that despite a lengthy break, M People were still very much in demand.
 Just for You had secured another Top 10 sales chart entry in the UK and five other European countries and a number one airplay hit for three weeks in the UK.
 The parent album Fresco had already gone platinum (with sales of over 850,000) and had charted at number 2.

 Ahead of their sold-out 18 date Fresco Tour, M People's second single was released.
 "Fantasy Island" is a song relaying the virtues of living and wishing for a utopia.
 Heather sings of various dream situations where the world gets along, politician speak the truth, there's sunshine and laughter, Muslims are embracing Jews; Love being the message and the word.
 Very much a song that both proclaims the aspects of life that people dream of but are far removed from the reality, hence the 'fantasy'.
 It also projects the constant M People mottos of achieving and striving to survive.

 The melody line is supported by programmed drumming, insistent synth effects, piano riffs (by pianist Terry Burrus), strings and a strong wind section throughout, supported by a deep moog bass line and subtle 'blowy' synths throughout.
 Critics of the song stated that the piano and trumpet/saxophone riff used an uncredited sample or that the lyrical content was 'benign and sickly'.

 Promotion

-Due to tour commitments, the single only received national promotion by the band in the actual week of release, with them appearing on The National Lottery Live Show where Heather first revealed that the big hair (that she had become synonymous with) had disappeared after five years and they also appeared on Philip Schofield's Talking Telephone Numbers.
+Due to tour commitments, the single only received national promotion by the band in the actual week of release, with them appearing on The National Lottery Live Show where Heather first revealed that the big hair (that she had become synonymous with) had disappeared after five years and they also appeared on Phillip Schofield's Talking Telephone Numbers.
 The video had been also been shown on The Chart Show and Live and Kicking.